It’s been over a month now, and it still hurts. But it gets a little better each day.

 The championship game.

 The 2015 NCAA men’s championship game will go down in college basketball lore as a matchup of two of the best coaches ever to stalk the sidelines.
 On one bench was Bo Ryan, with 387 career wins at the Division I level and an overall collegiate record of 740-228 (.764).
 On the other, Mike Krzyzewski, with an all-time record of 1017-310 (.766), all at the D-I level.
-In his 31st season as a head coach, Ryan had now brought his teams to five national championship games and seven Final Fours.
+In his 31st season as a head coach, Ryan had now brought his teams six Final Fours, advancing to the national championship game in five of them.
 Krzyzewski was capping his 40th season by reaching his 12th Final Four and ninth title game.
 Both coaches had won a division national title four times.
 Both coaches were also well-known for their preference for college ball over the pros.
 Ryan had never seriously been mentioned as a possible NBA coach, but Krzyzewski had turned down serious NBA offers five times, including a $40 million deal with the Los Angeles Lakers that would’ve included part ownership of the team.
 The coaches and their teams had met three times head-to-head in the Big Ten-ACC Challenge Series, which began in the 1999-2000 season, with Duke winning in December 2007 and ’14, and the Badgers prevailing in ’09 when Duke came into the Kohl Center ranked fifth in the country and Ryan’s unranked Badgers won by four.

 When you have two supremely smart and experienced coaches facing off, and the talent levels are more or less equal, the games often become more like chess matches than athletic contests.
 Many modern basketball fans aren’t thrilled by this; they prefer up-and-down, high-flying action.
 Watch any highlight reel or promo spot on ESPN and you’ll see dunk after dunk, because the casual viewer evidently isn’t that much interested in old-fashioned things like precision passing and tough defense.
 As we settled back on this Monday evening to watch the Badgers battle the Blue Devils, I had a suspicion that coaching strategy would ultimately determine the victor.
 It did, but not in the sense that one might think.
 The big question was how Krzyzewski would help his young but talented Blue Devils, with three freshmen starting, cope with the experience of the Badgers, who for most of the season had started four seniors and Dekker, a junior who had been a starter practically since arriving on campus.
 The answer would soon become apparent.